FLEETWEEK 2018 has officially kicked-off here in San Francisco.

 But the point is, there was none of this nonsense about making phone calls to loved ones or girlfriends while you were three thousand miles out at sea.
 We’d occasionally get mail from a helicopter that came over from the aircraft carrier and dropped a whole bunch of canvas bags on the deck.
 They’d get taken below and sorted out, then later we’d all get letters (on paper!) from our girlfriends, none of which were newer than three weeks old.

-We stopped in the port town Mombasa one time, which is on the African coast, so that the ship could top off and get an oil change and local natives could sell overpriced wooden giraffes to the sailors.
+We stopped in the port town of Mombasa on the African Coast one time, so that the ship could top off and get an oil change and local natives could sell overpriced wooden giraffes to the sailors.
 I went to go find a “telephone exchange” because I wanted to call my mom, who lived in northern California.
 I think this was in 1979.

 They must control access to it somehow, because I know that if I’m sitting here all intent on writing a blog post, working on my book and then applying for two or three jobs after first tweaking my resume, that all it takes is for one Tweeter to post a link to “Cooking with Carmen Electra!” and I’m GONE for the next hour, learning how to make California Omelets while wearing a bikini.